 For specific information about children’s hearing difficulties, here are some useful resources:

 A local group of professionals and families who help with services for deaf children.
-Contact Helen Coad 01872 254905 or Melissa McDermott 01872 253754 for more information.
+Contact Helen Coad 01872 254905 or Alice Roberts 01872 254903 for more information.

 Details of care and support available in Cornwall.
-Visit their website.
+Visit Family Information Service‘s website.